Entanglement entropy from entanglement contour: higher dimensions: Entanglement entropy and entanglement contour for annuli and spherical shells

-Apply a similar strategy in the 3-dimensional CFT case, we calculate the entanglement entropies for shells with direct cutoffs for inner and outer boundaries via \eqref{strategy1}, \eqref{strategy2} and the \textit{second necessary condition} for the validity of \eqref{ECproposal}.
-The differential version of the proposal \eqref{diffEC} can be generalized to
+Then we consider the configuration as a higher dimensional generalization of Fig.\ref{partitionring}.
+Applying the similar strategy, we can calculate the \textit{entanglement contour} function for spherical shells with the inner and outer radius being $R_1$ and $R_2$ via the derivative version of the \textit{ALC proposal} \eqref{diffEC},

-in arbitrary dimensions, where similarly the shells $A_1$ and $A_3$ are defined by $A_1:R_0<r<R$ and $A_3:R<r<R_e$.
-Then we can calculated the scheme-independent entanglement contour functions for spherical shells in arbitrary dimensions using the \textit{sufficient condition} for \eqref{diffEC}, and get

 The above result is obviously consistent with our previous result \eqref{contourring} when $d=3$.
-One can see from Fig.\ref{contourshell} that, as the spacetime dimension increase, the contribution of entanglement entropy away from the entangling surface decreases.
+Fig.\ref{contourshell} shows the contour functions for spherical shells in different dimensions.